kadanes/NLP-Project-AES/README.md

 **5. `trainer.py`:** Contains the code to train ML models and evaluate the MQWK score accross 5 folds.
-- `get_all_classifiers()` is used to get a list of clasifiers that was used in the exploration phase before Linear Regression was chosen.
+- `get_all_classifiers()` is used to get a list of classifiers that was used in the exploration phase before Linear Regression was chosen.
 - `create_word_vecs(X, wv_model, wv_size, essay_wordvecs)` is used to generate the average word vector representations for word from essays in a dataframe.
 - `create_sim_from_word_vecs(X, data, wv_model, wv_size, essay_wordvecs)` is used to generate similarity between the essay's average word vector representation based with average word vector based representation of paragraphs from story of type 2 prompt.
 - `evaluate(X, y, data=None, model = LinearRegression(), plot=False, wordvec=False, wv_size=300, min_count=30, context=10, sample=0, lsa=False, wordvec_sim=False)` is used to train the machine learning model across 5 fold cross validation and compute the value of MQWK score.